wttech/acm/README.md

 All code executions are logged in the history.
 You can see the status of each execution, including whether it was successful or failed.
 The history also provides detailed logs for each execution, including any errors that occurred.
 Original code is stored in the history, so you can always refer back to it if needed.
-Complete output as well as argument values are also included to achieve full traceability.
+Complete output as well as input values are also included to achieve full traceability.

 <img src="docs/screenshot-history.png" width="720" alt="ACM History - Executions">
 <img src="docs/screenshot-history-execution-code.png" width="720" alt="ACM History - Execution Code">